christian-bunn/crack-api/A2_response_to_criteria.md

 - **Partner name (if applicable):** NA
 - **Application name:** File Cracking Service
 - **Two line description:**  In this application, you login or create an account.
 You then have permission to upload files to the app and download the selected files.
-                             You also have the option to crack the uploaded files using hashcat and the specific mask.
+                             You also have the option to crack the uploaded files using hashcat with the mask you provide.
 - **EC2 instance name or ID:** i-04e8ee01ca7ca72e8

 Core criteria